Esri/Esri-Ozone-Map-Widget/README.md

         grunt jsdoc:cmwapi

+Note that the below task accomplishes all of the development tasks listed above, and finally prepares a deployment folder with minify-ed versions of necessary JavaScript files and all other needed resources.

+        grunt deploy

 ### Additional JavaScript Test Options

 If you have installed Karma globally (as noted above) you may execute it manually from the command and reference a specific configuration file: